taqft/NamePassPro/README.md

 <!-- LICENSE -->
 ## License

-* This application is covered under the GNU 3.0 license.
+* This application is covered under the GPL-2.0 License.

 <p align="right">(<a href="#top">back to top</a>)</p>